edgeworx/docs/content/en/docs/more/terminology.md

 ### AI Model

 The actual AI neural network processing is done using AI models.
 An AI model is a stored image of a neural net that was built during an AI training or retraining process.
 Most developers use AI models that already exist and were created by someone else.
-Darcy AI perceptors contain AI models and make them easier to use.
-Most Darcy AI application developers do not need to use AI models directly because of the perceptor architecture.
+Darcy AI Perceptors contain AI models and make them easier to use.
+Most Darcy AI application developers do not need to use AI models directly because of the Perceptor architecture.

 ## Darcy Cloud terminology